Autism Visual Supports and Resources: Preparing Your Child for Medical Care

 When you have a child with developmental disabilities, receiving medical care can be a challenging – and sometimes scary – experience for him or her.
 Your care provider will know how to treat your child’s medical condition, but may not know things like whether your child is a visual learner or if they’re okay with being touched.

 Our staff at Children’s National recognized this need and formed the Beyond the Spectrum team to provide medical staff and parents with tools to make tests and treatments easier for your child.

 Resources for Visual Learners

 Whether your child is coming to the hospital for a procedure or just having a follow-up appointment, our Beyond the Spectrum team has resources for you to share with your child to prepare them for their care experience.
 Through videos, teaching stories or home practice instructions, your child can learn what to expect at their visit.

 The video above shows what it's like to visit our main campus clinics.
 This video shows what it's like to go on an outpatient visit at the Montgomery County Outpatient Center.

 Below, you will find additional tools to build your toolkit for your child's visit.
 We will continue to update this site as tools are created.
-If you have suggestions for tools that are needed, please email us at email@example.com.
+If you have suggestions for tools that are needed, please at .

 We're here to help you and your child on their care journey.
 While our Beyond the Spectrum team does not currently take appointments, we're happy to answer your questions and provide you with additional resources.
 Please call 202-476-2884 for more information.